romaninsh/dorm/README.md

 Once your entities are defined, you can manipulate data through query-building and controlled execution of those queries for operations like fetching, inserting, mapping and traversing.
-To help with data manipulation, you can use a regular Rust struct or an associated struct.
+To help with data manipulation, you can use a regular Rust struct to represent a record or associated record.

-While regular Struct is great for fetching or inserting data, associated struct maps into a physical record inside a specific Record Set.
-This means you can update and save the record back.
-You can also access related records too.
+Using a regular record is great for fetching or inserting data, associated records is mut and can be saved back into RecordSet.

-I suppose at the end DORM is also an ORM.
+I suppose at the end DORM implements ORM too.

 ## DORM use example